biopmr/ModExo/hardware/portableCase/README.md

-  The ModExo Portable Case was built by Priscila Veiga (@primiki), a Lab's collaborator, and designed by Priscila Veiga and Rafael Sanchez Souza (@ssraf).
+  The ModExo Portable Case was built by Priscila Veiga ([primiki](https://github.com/primiki)), a Lab's collaborator, and designed by Priscila Veiga and Rafael Sanchez Souza ([rafaelsanchezsouza](https://github.com/rafaelsanchezsouza)).
 The result can be seen in figures that follows.

 ## Requirements
 The following requirements were defined for the case design: